Open Heart Surgery - Meet the Team

 Christopher La Mendola, MD

-Christopher La Mendola, MD, is Chairman of the Department of Cardiothoracic Surgery and Director of the St. Francis Hospital Open Heart Surgery Program at Good Samaritan Hospital.
+Christopher La Mendola, MD, is Chairman of the Department of Cardiothoracic Surgery and Director of the St. Francis Hospital Open Heart Surgery Program and the St. Francis Heart Valve Center, both at Good Samaritan Hospital.
 Dr. La Mendola is a graduate of the University of Michigan and received his medical degree from Stony Brook University, The State University of New York, where he was a member of the Alpha Omega Alpha Medical Honor Society.
 He completed his residency in general surgery and cardiothoracic surgery at New York University Medical Center, and in 1994, joined the Department of Cardiothoracic and Vascular Surgery at St. Francis Hospital, The Heart Center®.
 He is a Fellow of the American College of Surgeons and a Fellow of the American College of Cardiology.
 Dr. La Mendola is also a member of The Society of Thoracic Surgeons, The New York Society for Thoracic Surgery, and the Medical Society of the State of New York.
-He helped pioneer off -pump coronary bypass surgery and minimally invasive
+He helped pioneer off -pump coronary bypass surgery and minimally invasive valve surgery.

 Maksim Rovensky, DO